-The process of getting to know and trust the Japanese is involving a process that is universal, and need have no connection to businesses.
+Getting to know and trust the Japanese, and vice versa, is a process that is universal and need not have a connection to businesses.

 The friendship dimension often involves extended social contacts.
-It is not just drinking at bars, but karaoke (where the visitor is expected to sing however poor his voice), as well as golf, fishing, going to the track, perhaps tennis.
-In some ways, the Japanese are better at this, and treat it as more a part of their professional life, than are most Caucasians.
+It’s not just drinking at bars, but karaoke (where the visitor is expected to sing however poor his voice), as well as golf, fishing, going to the track, perhaps tennis.
+In some ways, the Japanese are better at this than Westerners, and treat it as more a part of their professional life.

-Business competence aside, friendship and maintaining a harmonious and pleasant atmosphere are not the only important factors, from the viewpoint of Japanese managers.
-Most hope Westerners will show interest in Japan and that they will ask questions about the country and its culture, and will have done some advance study in this regard.
-Most Western managers successful in Japan, believe in and practice this, and warn generally against companies sending managers to Japan who are ignorant of, or show no interest in Japan or the Japanese.
+Business competence aside, friendship and maintaining a harmonious and pleasant atmosphere are not the only important factors from the viewpoint of Japanese managers.
+Most hope Westerners will show interest in Japan and that they will ask questions about the country and its culture.
+Many Japanese anticipate their guests as having done research into Japan.
+Most Western managers who are successful in Japan believe in and practice this.
+Generally, they warn against companies sending managers to Japan who are ignorant of, or show no interest in, Japan or the Japanese.

-The manner in which we handle tests of trustworthiness and our patience and endurance are noted carefully by the Japanese.
-How we handle objections, complaints, response to their discovery of mistakes our side has made and our honesty, are all contributing factors to our evaluation.
+How we handle tests of trustworthiness and our patience and endurance are noted carefully by the Japanese.
+How we handle objections, complaints, response to their discovery of mistakes our side has made and our honesty, are all contributing factors to their evaluation of us.

 When asked how they would:

-- respond to a demand from the Japanese to meet a contract provision, even though he had already explained why his side could not meet the demand;
+- Respond to a demand from the Japanese to meet a business contract provision, even though he had already explained why his side could not meet the demand;

 - Handle a situation where the foreigner had inadvertently caused a loss of face to a Japanese.